decentraland/documentation/content/creator/sdk7/3d-essentials/move-entities.md

  <img src="/images/media/gifs/lerp-scale.gif" alt="Move entity" width="300"/>

-## Move at irregular speeds between two points
+### Move at irregular speeds between two points via system

 While using the lerp method, you can make the movement speed non-linear.
 In the previous example we increment the lerp amount by a given amount each frame, but we could also use a mathematical function to increase the number exponentially or in other measures that give you a different movement pace.

 You could also use a function that gives recurring results, like a sine function, to describe a movement that comes and goes.

 Often these non-linear transitions can breathe a lot of life into a scene.
 A movement that speeds up over a curve or slows down gradually can say a lot about the nature of an object or character.
 You could even take advantage of mathematical functions that add bouncy effects.